scottlinuxden/internetSentinel/README.md

 * Add Internet Sentinel to startup when RPI boots by doing the following:
   * At command prompt enter the following to edit the autostart file:
   * sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
-  * Add the following line to bottom of the file:
+  * Add the following lines to bottom of the file:
   * @xset s off
   * @xset -dpms
   * @xset s noblank